binkley/kotlin-rational/README.md

 the lead of `BigDecimal` and `BigInteger`, and add features when sensible from popular math libraries, such as F77.

-### Algebra

-These are algebraic fields with supporting overloaded operators:
+These are algebraic Fields with supporting overloaded operators:

 - `FixedBigRational`
 - `FloatingBigRational`